healeycodes/secret-sudoku/README.md

 ### Test

-Uses Jest to test main functions and brute-force play the game to completion on different difficulties.

 `npm test`

+- Uses Jest to test main functions and brute-force play the game to completion on different difficulties.

+- On GitHub, uses continious integration powered by Travis CI!

 ### Deploy